Big Creek National Wildlife Area

 Planning your visit

-Lovely views of wildlife and wildlife habitats await you atop one of the two viewing towers in the Big Creek Unit of this NWA.
-One of these viewing towers can be accessed directly from the public parking lot on Highway 59 (Causeway).
-The second tower is down a short trail.
-The trail is open year-round.
-It runs from the parking lot, through the marsh and along the top of the dyke.
+Stunning views of wildlife and wildlife habitat await you atop one of two viewing towers in the NWA’s Big Creek Unit.
+One of the towers can be accessed directly from the public parking lot off Highway 59 (Causeway).
+The second tower is at the end of a short, year-round trail that starts at the parking lot, leads through the marsh and travels the dike.

-For parts of the year, this trail extends another 1.5 km into the marsh interior.
-This trail is closed, however, during the fall bird migration to prevent from disturbing the animals while they gain strength for their long journeys.
+For part of the year, this trail extends a further 1.5 km into the marsh.
+However, the trail is closed during the fall bird migration to avoid disturbing the birds as they gather strength for their long journeys.

 Access to Big Creek NWA is seasonally restricted and activities are permitted in accordance with the conservation goals of the NWA management plan.
 Any authorized activities are listed in Schedule I.1 of the Wildlife Area Regulations; signage is also posted at access points.